This document illustrates standard use of the group function as part of a training program.

 The test is now ready.
 It is made up of 7 pages of 5 questions, i.e. 35 questions.

 The test should take between 14 and 23 minutes.

 The site invites Julie to spend less than thirty seconds on each question and to take the test in a quiet place, without stopping for any breaks and without doing anything else at the same time.

-For each question, Julie must choose the answer which corresponds best to her, and the one which corresponds the least, as well as the answers in-between.
 She must check one box (and one only) per line AND per column, i.e. four boxes per question.